 Expanding the online presence of a business is the key to its success in today’s digitally dynamic world.
-However, a lot of factors are involved in the smooth running of an eCommerce Solution, and keeping track to ensure a seamless customer experience is a mammoth task.
+Many factors are involved in an eCommerce solution’s smooth running, and companies must track all of them to ensure a seamless customer experience.

 What is an eCommerce KPI?

-Some most important eCommerce KPIs examples are bounce rate, time on site, cost of customer acquisition, shopping cart abandonment rate, and conversion rate.
+Some examples of eCommerce KPIs are bounce rate, time on site, cost of customer acquisition, shopping cart abandonment rate, and conversion rate.
 These key eCommerce metrics help businesses to lay a roadmap to accomplish their defined targets.

 Why are eCommerce KPIs Important?

-Using time-tested strategies for your eCommerce business may seem like the way to go, but a marketing plan that may have worked for one business may not have the same effect on yours.
-Therefore, just enforcing an eCommerce strategy will do you no good, unless it is customized to fit your business needs.
-Once you have designed the roadmap, you need to keep a close check on its success rate.
+Using time-tested strategies for your eCommerce business may seem like the way to go, but a marketing plan that may have worked for one eCommerce development company may have a different effect on yours.
+Therefore, enforcing an eCommerce strategy will only do good if customized to fit your business needs.
+Once you have designed the roadmap, you must check its success rate closely.

 Many different metrics make up the eCommerce umbrella.
-Oftentimes, this can overwhelm an eCommerce professional.
-They may focus too much on a single eCommerce metric making the success visible on paper when, in reality, the overall performance doesn’t improve much.
+Often, this can overwhelm an eCommerce professional.
+They may focus too much on a single eCommerce metric making the success visible on paper when, in reality, the overall performance could improve more.

 Instead, as an eCommerce professional, you must focus on the interdependencies between each eCommerce KPI.
-This will help to get an effective revenue-generating plan.
+It will help to get an effective revenue-generating plan.